grinnell-cs/csc151-images/_eboards/eboard02.md

     * And I use the process to push you a bit.
     * Feel free to say "I'm not sure" or "I'd prefer not to answer."
     * If you don't want to be called on in class, please let me know.
+* Reminder to self: Demo Gradescope.
+* Reminder to self: Asking questions
+* Reminder to self: Vygotsky's zone of proximal development.

 ### Upcoming activities